-Microsoft’s new Edge browser built on Chromium is now available—in beta.
-But by default, you can only install a small number of Microsoft-approved extensions.
+Microsoft’s new Edge browser built on Chromium is now available.
+But, by default, you can only install a small number of Microsoft-approved extensions.
 Here’s how to install extensions from the Chrome Web Store in the new Edge.

 For the New Chromium-Based Edge Only

-Microsoft is beta testing a new version of Edge that dumps their rendering engine in favor of Chromium, which forms the basis for Google Chrome.
+This only works in the new Edge browser that dumps Microsoft’s old rendering engine in favor of Chromium, which forms the basis for Google Chrome.
 Chrome gets better battery life and the new Edge gets Chrome extensions.
-Microsoft hosts some Edge-specific extensions, but only about 100 of them.
-That sounds like plenty, but when you throw out duplicated functionality and do-little extensions (like the Microsoft Personal Shopping Assistant), that list dwindles.
+Microsoft hosts some Edge-specific extensions, but nowhere near as many of them as Google offers.
 It’s growing, but compared to the Chome Web Store it’s pretty small.

 To install Chrome extensions, all you need to do is flip a switch and browse to the online store.
 But you should be aware of a couple of warnings from Microsoft: If an extension relies on Google Account functionality to sign in or sync, the extension may not work in Edge.
 Also, if the extension relies on companion software on the PC, the extension may not work even if you installed the software.